Is there a cost associated with joining Greek Life?

 Will I have time for a fraternity or sorority?

-Time commitment depends from chapter to chapter, but is generally the most intensive during the first semester of membership due to the orientation period.
+Time commitment depends from chapter to chapter, but is typically the most intensive during the first semester of membership due to the orientation period.
 Generally speaking, a member can expect to attend weekly chapter meetings, as well as other mandatory events such as initiation and philanthropy events, which are all planned out well in advance.
 Most students are able to comfortably manage Greek Life even with a full course load and job or other activity.

 What are the practical benefits of membership?